Welcome to the Website of The Clove Club.

 The School closed at the end of 1995 but The Clove Club, the Old Boys Association, flourishes with just over 700 members on the books.

-Membership of the Club is open to anyone, former pupil or former member of the staff, and its principle aim is to seek to promote and prolong the friendships formed at School and to make it possible, in later life, to meet again those with whom you will have shared some of your most important and formative years.
+Membership of the Club is open to anyone, former pupil or former member of the staff, and its principal aim is to seek to promote and prolong the friendships formed at School and to make it possible, in later life, to meet again those with whom you will have shared some of your most important and formative years.

 We strive to serve the interests of members in a number of different ways.
 We recognise that some may wish to take an “active” part by attending reunions, writing articles for newsletters and so on.
 Others may shy away from physical attendance at reunions but may gain pleasure simply by reading newsletters evoking memories of friends, teachers.